 Porter assists in all aspects of the program from handling travel plans to recruiting.
-Carolina brought in the No. 3 recruiting class for the 2012 season, and the following year's class was tabbed No. 4 in 2013 and most recently the 2015 group was ranked seventh in the nation.
+Carolina brought in the No. 3 recruiting class for the 2012 season, the following year's class was tabbed No. 4 in 2013 and most recently the 2015 group was ranked seventh in the nation.

 Porter’s eight years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
 His resume includes the aforementioned two national titles in 2001 and 2011, and eight NCAA Tournament appearances.

 Porter has been a member of three Atlantic Coast Conference regular season championship clubs, and two ACC Tournament title teams as well.

 While at Charlotte Country Day, Porter helped groom an all-state selection, a pair of all-region honorees and six all-conference award winners.